langleyfoxall/technologies/general/programming-practices.md

 Code should be [Self Documenting](https://en.wikipedia.org/wiki/Self-documenting_code), to the level that people should be able to read it without much hassle.

-You may find that sometimes functions/methods can be highly mathmatical or complex, in which case it can still be hard to follow, even with good variable and function names.
+You may find that sometimes functions/methods can be highly mathematical or complex, in which case it can still be hard to follow, even with good variable and function names.
 This is when comments should be appropriately used to document code.